Improve decision making with better survey analysis software

 How can I do a statistical analysis of survey data?

-The survey data analysis you need to conduct depends on the makeup of your survey.
 Statistical or quantitative analysis can address responses to closed questions, while responses to open-ended questions require qualitative analysis.

-In ATLAS.ti, you can organize your survey data by respondents (i.e., create a document for each respondent's set of survey responses) and code data according to variables (e.g., income level) and their possible values (e.g., low-income, middle-income, high-income).
-To determine correlations, you can create tables through the Code-Document Table tool to see which codes occur in the same document.
-You can export the resulting table as an Excel spreadsheet for further statistical analysis.
+In ATLAS.ti, you can organize your survey data by respondents (i.e., create a document for each respondent's set of survey responses) and code data according to descriptive variables (e.g., income level) and their possible values (e.g., low-income, middle-income, high-income).
+Descriptive variables can be used to describe the demographic makeup of your survey respondents.

 How do I analyze qualitative data from a survey?

-Survey research often includes unstructured data from open-ended responses whose data may not be easily quantifiable or ordered to allow for statistical analysis.
 Qualitative research software such as ATLAS.ti has data analysis tools that can help you create visualizations such as word clouds, frequency tables of words, and concept clouds.
 Words and phrases that often appear in open-ended responses can help you uncover other data and insights for future research.

 Other powerful tools employing machine learning such as Sentiment Analysis and Opinion Mining can allow you to identify positive or negative feedback written in open-ended responses.
 These insights can allow for advanced analysis of your structured data, particularly when you can isolate survey data by the emotions and sentiments that are apparent in the responses.